-By 2005, Catamount had outgrown the Post Office Building.
-In a generous gesture to benefit the entire community, the Masonic Lodge gave their largest and grandest Masonic building in the state to Catamount Arts.
-Catamount embarked on a major construction project to transform the building into a bigger and better Community Arts Center.
-The rehabilitation was designed with help and encouragement from the local community: the plans were developed after a series of public forums, and much of the work was done by the St. Johnsbury Academy Building Trades and Electricity Programs and St. Johnsbury Work Camp participants.
+Catamount Arts then embarked on a major construction project to transform the lower two floors into a Community Arts Center.
+The rehabilitation was designed with the help and encouragement of the local community.
+Not only were the actual plans developed after a series of public creative forums, but much of the rehabilitation work was done by the St. Johnsbury Academy Building Trades and Electricity Programs and the St. Johnsbury Work Camp participants.

-Since the new Community Arts Center’s ribbon cutting on October 4, 2008, Catamount’s role as the Northeast Kingdom’s primary source of arts and culture has vastly expanded.
-The new Arts Center features two movie theaters, allowing Catamount Arts to present a regular schedule of acclaimed foreign-language and independent films; two state-of-the-art classrooms, which are used for art, computer, and music education; an 80-seat performance space dedicated to regular presentations by local artists; and a gallery showcasing local and area artists’ work.
+Catamount’s role as the Northeast Kingdom’s primary source of arts and culture vastly expanded with the ribbon cutting on October 4, 2008.
+The new Community Arts Center features two movie theaters, allowing Catamount Arts to present a regular schedule of acclaimed foreign-language and independent films; two state-of-the-art classrooms, which are used for art, computer and music education; an 80-seat performance space dedicated to regular performances by local artists; and a gallery showcasing local and area artists’ work.

 Today, Catamount annual presents an extensive series of performances in the Arts center and at venues throughout Northern Vermont and New Hampshire bringing in nationally known touring artists as well as accomplished local performers.
 Serving as the Regional Arts Organization for the area, one of Catamount’s key objectives is to assist local performers and arts organizations expand their administrative, marketing and promotional capacity.